Mystery* - noun - "something that is difficult or impossible to understand or explain"

 Anyways, you all know the picture story as you've already seen most of them on Flickr.
 To make it easier to view them again, I've split up the various parts of the Tour, with photos from our time in London (click on the arrow to scroll through the album, or click on the photo to see a larger version on Flickr (most photos will have a brief description)), here. *note: some movie files ("movie" in the description) are here as well, to open you will need to click on the image to open the file in Flickr.

 Londoners probably complain about their public transport systems as much as we do.
-Personally, we couldn't see much of a problem as we barrelled out of London on an express train towards Haywards Heath to meet up with Mike and Judith (who we first met on the JoC 2017 South American Odyssey) and were very kind to us over the next three or so weeks, and pick up our hire car.
+Personally, we couldn't see much of a problem as we barrelled out of London on an express train towards Haywards Heath to meet up with Mike and Judith (who we first met on the JoC 2017 South American Odyssey) who not only introduced us to possibly Britain's finest flat white brewer but were also very kind to us over the next three or so weeks, and pick up our hire car.

 Over the following days, we visited several places of interest, which could have been a lot more except for the English version of "time and distance".
 For example, here in Oz, a 300km trip by car (say from Canberra to Westmeade, Sydney) would take three hours, where the same distance (approx) from Southampton, UK, to Newquay, UK, would take four hours.
 So, as you can see, we didn't quite get to as many places as we would have liked, especially when factoring in the narrower town/city streets and winding country roads.
 Maybe next time we'll see more.